pickled-herring/dotfiles/README.md

 stow vim
 ```
 ## Configurations:
-If you want to change the colorscheme then you should be able to with `gnome-terminal-colors/install.sh`.
-Other vim
+If you want to change the colorscheme then you should be able to in with `.gnome-terminal-colors/install.sh`.
+Note that this works only for gnote terminal.
+I have not yet found a reason to use another terminal.
-colorschemes are available in `~/.vim/bundle/vim-colorschemes/colors`
+Other vim colorschemes are available in `~/.vim/bundle/vim-colorschemes/colors`
+## In the case of `bin/`
+Should you want to update or add to bin, mv your file to the `/path/to/dotfiles` and run stow again